alok1Github/ClientApp/README.md

  ## Development server
  Rebuild the solution to downlaod the required packages

- #  API should be up and running web site to work
+ #  API should be up and running for web site to work